katef/gopherd/README.md

 # gopherd

 This is a Gopher server, run under inetd.

-See the manpage provided in doc/ for details.
+The server is intended to be run as an inetd(8) service.
+It will serve one request and then exit.
+A suitable inetd.conf(5) configuration line looks like so:

+    gopher stream tcp nowait nobody /path/to/gopherd gopherd [-options]

 ## Installing